New Dior designer faces tough task to polish brand

-The cool, modernist lines and sober mien of Christian Dior's (DIOR.PA) new fashion director offer a clean break from the way out shows and wayward behaviour of his predecessor, but he faces a challenge to restore the legendary French couturier's lustre.
+The cool, modernist lines and sober mien of Christian Dior's new fashion director offer a clean break from the way out shows and wayward behavior of his predecessor, but he faces a challenge to restore the legendary French couturier's luster.

 Raf Simons, who comes from fashion house Jil Sander and leans toward clean, minimalist fashion, promises to offer a more restrained approach than John Galliano, who was fired for making anti-semitic remarks.

-The blue button-down shirts and wool-blend sweaters Simons often favours contrast sharply with the artistic enfant terrible Galliano, who admitted drug and alchohol addiction and once caused uproar with a show based on the clothes of homeless people.
+The blue button-down shirts and wool-blend sweaters Simons often favors contrast sharply with the artistic enfant terrible Galliano, who admitted drug and alcohol addiction and once caused uproar with a show based on the clothes of homeless people.

 "Simons will inject Dior with a sense of modernity, poise and drama, making it relevant once again," Harriet Quick, fashion features director of Vogue UK, said by email.